Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Experiments

 \subsection{Pretraining the Proprioceptive Inverse Dynamics Model}

+In this subsection, we describe how to obtain a pretrained PIDM model and analyze both the dataset distributions and the model’s accuracy, using ANYmal-D as an example.
 We first analyze the quality of the data collected using the exploration-based strategy outlined in Section \ref{sec:method-exploration}.
-In addition to the previously mentioned standard data augmentations (\textit{e.g.}, mass randomization, random noise, symmetry), we collect data on both flat and basic rough terrain generated with Perlin noise \citep{miki_learning_2022, lee2020learning}.
-However, in Figure~\ref{fig:umap_data_coverage} we only plot samples from the flat-terrain environments to maintain consistency with the pedipulation and locomotion tasks, which are trained only on flat terrain.
-Using UMAP \citep{mcinnes2018umap}, we project the proprioceptive observations $x$ for our collected dataset into 2D, and the observations from the first $100$ iterations of RL training for pedipulation and locomotion.
-We can thus validate that we obtain good coverage of, and beyond, the initial stages of the RL training process.
-This aligns with the goals outlined in Section~\ref{sec:method-overview}.
+In addition to the previously mentioned standard data augmentations (\textit{e.g.}, mass randomization, random noise, symmetry), we collect data on either or both flat and basic rough terrain generated with Perlin noise \cite{miki_learning_2022, lee2020learning}.
+In Fig. ~\ref{fig:umap_data_coverage} we plot samples from the flat-terrain environments along with samples from the learning process of \textit{Pedipulation} and \textit{Locomotion} tasks, which are trained solely on flat terrain.
+Using UMAP \cite{mcinnes2018umap}, we project the proprioceptive observations $x$ for our collected dataset into 2D, and the observations from the first $100$ iterations of RL training for pedipulation and locomotion.
+We can thus validate that we obtain good coverage of, and beyond, the initial stages of the RL training process, which aligns with the goals outlined in Section~\ref{sec:method-overview}.

 The PIDM is pretrained as described in Section \ref{sec:method-pretrain}.
-We use a total of $5.3$ million samples for training and a similarly sized, disjoint validation set.
-For plotting purposes only, we randomly select $1,000$ validation samples and consider only the $12$ joint angles $q$ of the quadruped robot.
-Figure~\ref{fig:data-distribution} shows the distribution of the action magnitude, \textit{i.e.} the magnitude in radians of the commanded change in angle.
-Figure~\ref{fig:pidm-accuracy} shows the final prediction accuracy of the trained PIDM.
+For each embodiment, we use a total of 7 million samples for training and a separate validation set.
+For plotting purpose only, we randomly select $1,000$ validation samples and consider only the $12$ joint angles $q$ of ANYmal-D. Fig. ~\ref{fig:data-distribution} shows the distribution of the action magnitude, \textit{i.e.} the magnitude in radians of the commanded changes in joint angles.
+Fig. ~\ref{fig:pidm-accuracy} shows the final prediction accuracy of the trained PIDM.
 We show both the absolute error and the normalized error, which is the error expressed as a fraction of the action magnitude.
-We achieve a normalized error of around $40\% \sim 50\%$, with a minimum error of $\sim 0.1$ radians for small actions.
-This indicates the considerable difficulty in training a PIDM with high accuracy, which we attribute to the vast transition space, partial observability, and the lack of inductive bias in MLPs.
-For a detailed discussion, see Appendix \ref{app:pretrain_PIDM}.
-Although this may not seem sufficiently accurate for an inverse-dynamics model, we will demonstrate in the following subsection that a pretrained module of such accuracy can already significantly enhance RL training.
+It achieves a normalized error of around $40\% \sim 50\%$, with a minimum error of $\sim 0.1$ radians for small actions.
+Fig. \ref{fig:pidm-accuracy}\ together with Fig. \ref{fig:data-distribution} indicate that most of the actions are smaller than 1.0 rad and has an absolute error smaller than 0.4 rad.